rodrisalvadorr/urbaniza-api/README.md

 - [x] User can register providing name, email and password;
 - [x] User can authenticate providing their email and password;
 - [] User must accept the terms of use, in accordance with LGPD, in order to authenticate in the app;
-- [] User must confirm their email before authenticating;
+- [x] User must confirm their email before authenticating;
-- [] Authenticated user can see their own profile containing their information excepting the password;
+- [x] Authenticated user can see their own profile containing their information;
 - [] Authenticated user can change their profile picture;
 - [] Authenticated user can change their password;
 - [] Authenticated user can change their notifications status;